TurtleOld/hasta-la-vista-money/docs/docs/index.md

 Welcome to the documentation page of the project **Hasta La Vista, Money**!

+### Disclaimer:
+The Hasta La Vista, Money project is currently under active development, so be aware of potential bugs and future changes.
+___
+Hasta La Vista, Money is a home accounting project designed to efficiently manage family expenses and income.
+Additionally, the app provides an easy way to enter purchase data manually.

+The application is deployed on your own hosting using [Docker](https://docs.docker.com/desktop/setup/install/linux/), instructions below.

 ## Installation

 The application is deployed using [Docker](https://docs.docker.com/desktop/setup/install/linux/).
 You can deploy it on your local machine or a server.